-Tianji Cai is an Associate Professor at University of Macau.
-He received his PhD degree at University of North Carolina at Chapel Hill in 2010.
+Tianji Cai received his PhD degree at University of North Carolina at Chapel Hill in 2010.
 Prior to joining University of Macau, he has worked in University of North Texas for two years.
 His research interests concentrate on new forms of data and new methods of analysis.
 Reflecting on his broad intellectual pursuits, his research topics are diverse, ranging from methodological, such as quantitative methods and data mining, to substantive ones, such as gene-environmental interplay and adolescent health behaviors.
 He has published widely in leading international journals including American Sociological Review, American Journal of Sociology, Demography, Sociological Methodology, Sociological Methods & Research, Chinese Sociological Review, etc.